 2 cups of figs chopped

 1. Chop the figs about 3 hours before making the cobbler and put 1/2 cup sugar on them and cover them in the fridge.

-2. Melt stick of butter in the bottom of a medium baking dish (around 6-8 inch size) baking dish, mix flour, sugar and milk, pour into melted butter dish, then add the figs and stir it all up in the dish.
+2. Melt a stick of butter in the bottom of a medium baking dish (around 6-8 inch size) baking dish, mix flour, sugar, and milk, pour into a melted butter dish, then add the figs and stir it all up in the dish.

 3. Bake at 350 F until it just starts to brown.
 Approximately 30 to 40 minutes.

 Serve warm with some ice cream or eat just as it is.

 We'd love to hear from you and what you thought of our post.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!